goranotes/list-with-recyclerview/README.md

-# example list with RecyclerView + MVP architecture + Reactive X in Android
+# Example List with RecyclerView + MVP architecture + Reactive X in Android